anderson-martin/Slack-Bot/README.md

 ```

 To get a token, you have to create your bot user on Slack.
-More info <a href="https://api.slack.com/bot-users"> here. </a>
+More info on <a href="https://api.slack.com/bot-users"> Slack API. </a>

 ### 3. Final words

-This is just a Minimum Viable Product (MVP) that I developed over a weekend and as a hobby.
+This is a Minimum Viable Product (MVP) that I developed over a weekend and just as a hobby.
 So, there are many opportunities for improvement.
-Also, Viima admins have deliberately protected their (demo) API against HTTP POST request, that's why I developed this MVP one-way.
+Also, Viima's admins have deliberately protected their demo API against HTTP POST request, that's why I developed this MVP one-way.
 But having the required crednetials, this bot can easily post into Viima too.